 - Rodents – Mice and rats alike, when domesticated, are cleaner than their reputations suggest.
 It’s the wild rodents that can cause the most damage around your home.
 Both mice and rats will make themselves at home in your insulation, where they can make nests and have babies all year round.

 - Snakes – Snakes prove dangerous near your home due to the health hazard they represent, as opposed to any structural damage they may cause.
 Snakes are cold-blooded and may want to move indoors as the weather starts to cool.
 Whatever you do, do not try to remove a snake from your home on your own; instead, if you spot one in time, reach out to your local animal control for guidance.
 After the snake has been removed, a contractor in your area can inspect your pipes and HVAC system for baby snakes, eggs, or other unwanted invaders.

 - Raccoons – Raccoons live to cause chaos.
 If a raccoon makes its way into your home, you risk losing your insulation, your wiring, any waterproofing measures you have in place, and more.

-- Bears – Toledo and Cleveland, OH, may not see as many bears as other parts of the country, but that doesn’t mean you won’t have to deal with them on your property at some point or another.
+- Bears – Cleveland, OH, may not see as many bears as other parts of the country, but that doesn’t mean you won’t have to deal with them on your property at some point or another.
 Bears make dangerous neighbors.
 Their size makes it easy for them to damage the property in your lawn and around the perimeter of your home, and their claws make them too dangerous for an untrained homeowner to approach.